DevExpress-Examples/asp-net-web-forms-scheduler-bind-to-objectdatasource/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e436/)**
 <!-- run online end -->

 This example uses `ObjectDataSource` to bind the [ASPxScheduler](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxScheduler) control to middle-layer business objects.
-To make the project simple and easy-to-use, data is written into a session.
+To simplify your project, data is written into sessions.

 You can implement your own custom CRUD operations using an arbitrary data provider.